cyberrangecz/ansible-role-man-logging-forward/README.md

 # MAN Logging Forwarder

-This role configures the device to listen to syslog messages from devices running `kypo-sandbox-logging-forward`.
-It also forwards the logs to `kypo-head` using TCP (using the standard defined in `RFC5424`).
+This role configures the device to listen to syslog messages from devices running `sandbox-logging-forward`.
+It also forwards the logs to `head` using TCP (using the standard defined in `RFC5424`).

 ## Requirements